-We keep our heads in the clouds once in a while, too.
+We stick our heads in the clouds once in a while, too.

-- Jim and Gertrud have been working with MVC creator Trygve Reenskaug on the DCI architecture.
+Jim and Gertrud worked with MVC creator Trygve Reenskaug on the DCI architecture.
 DCI is a concept innovated by Trygve about three years ago which is now up and running in several programming languages.
 See the DCI Architecture page and the paper by Trygve and Cope, and a page of DCI tutorials by Trygve, Cope and Rickard Öberg of Jayway.

 Another page features links to Cope's publications.